It’s time to bring your writing skills to a higher level and maximize your productivity, efficiency and the quality of the work you put out.

 Evernote is the most advanced note-taking tool available online.
 It can become the hub of your creative projects and a true record of your creative endeavors.

 Except for the neat desktop version, it’s also available on Android and iOS so you can access your data everywhere.
-It has a great clipping tool which allows you to take instant screenshots of anything you find online.
+It has a great clipping tool that allows you to take instant screenshots of anything you find online.

 It allows you to upload audio, video, images, articles and then share with your team and across many different platforms.